Compassion -- the image of Christ

 In this article, former Love Link director and long-time urban pastor Wayne Stark shares his philosophy of urban or inner-city ministry.

 If compassionate ministry is to reach its potential, it must be done holistically.
 If a particular organization is going it alone, it needs to develop a range of holistic ministries.
 This, of course, can be very difficult for smaller ministry programs.
-If there are several ministry programs in a particular locale, they should learn to work together, each one emphasizing different aspects of ministry and yet all complementing each other so that the net result of their working together is a holistic ministry.
+Suppose there are several ministry programs in a particular locale.
+In that case, they should learn to work together, each one emphasizing different aspects of ministry.
+Yet, all complementing each other so that the net result of their working together is a holistic ministry.
 Let me briefly outline my view of compassionate ministry.
 (Parenthetically, I often wonder if the name should more appropriately be ministries of compassion rather than compassionate ministry.)

 Some years ago, Marvin Olasky wrote a book titled Renewing American Compassion.
 Although writing with a political rather than a religious agenda, Olasky draws a striking contrast between the compassionate ministries of early America and those of today.